rharkor/next-boilerplate/README.md

 While this boilerplate doesn't include a specific state management library, we believe it's essential for you to choose the one that best suits your project's needs.
 Here are some libraries we recommend for state management:

-### Zustand
+### Tanstack query

-[Zustand](https://github.com/pmndrs/zustand) is a small, fast, and scalable state management library.
-It's designed to be simple and intuitive, making it a great choice for small to medium-sized projects.
-It's also optimized for bundle size, ensuring minimal impact on your app's performance.
+[Tanstack query](https://tanstack.com/query/latest) is a powerful, fast, and lightweight data fetching and caching library.
+It provides a concise, declarative API for fetching data that integrates seamlessly with React.

 ## 💻 Environment Variables handling